matomo-org/developer-documentation/docs/5.x/authentication-in-depth.md

 ### Adding the token_auth to a UI request in JS

 In JavaScript we are adding the correct `token_auth` value automatically to all requests if you are doing an API request.
 For all other requests you need to add the token manually.
-You can add the `token_auth` to a request either using `ajaxRequest.withTokenInUrl();` when it is a request using `ajaxHelper` or `piwikApi.withTokenInUrl()` if you are using the `piwikApi` angular.js service.
+You can add the `token_auth` to a request either using `ajaxRequest.withTokenInUrl();` when it is a request using `ajaxHelper`.

 ### Special case "force_api_session=1"